 How Long Do You Plan to Live There?

 If there is extensive damage to your roof from a storm or a tree falling on it, you may have no choice but to replace the roof.
 But if there is just an isolated leak or a few shingles missing, it would be more cost-effective to repair the damage.
-If you choose to repair, have the work done as soon as possible to avoid any further damage which could require a roof replacement.
+If you choose to repair, have the work done as soon as possible.
+Do this to avoid any further damage which could require a roof replacement.

 Consider New Roof Incentives